tonyx/orderssystem/README.md

 ```
 nuget restore -SolutionDirectory .
 ```
-3) download separately the Npgsql-2.2.1-net45, from https://www.nuget.org/packages/Npgsql/2.2.1.
+3) install separately the Npgsql-2.2.1-net45, from https://www.nuget.org/packages/Npgsql/2.2.1.
 In case of troubles, you may want to download the nupkg and then install from the local directory, by using the command
 ```
 nuget install Npgsql -version 2.2.1 -Source %cd% -OutputDirectory packages